-In the spring of 2012, a water quality survey was taken of watershed stakeholders (27 respondents) that had been invited to serve on the Otisco Lake Watershed Advisory Committee.
-The primary role of the Advisory Committee is to facilitate communication and cooperation of the involved local governments, state agencies, and other stakeholders essential to the preparation and implementation of the watershed plan.
+T n the spring of 2012, a water quality survey was taken of watershed stakeholders (27 respondents) that had been invited to serve on the Otisco Lake Watershed Advisory Committee.
+(Appendix C) The primary role of the Advisory Committee is to facilitate communication and cooperation of the involved local governments, state agencies, and other stakeholders essential to the preparation and implementation of the watershed plan.

 A main objective of the survey was to identify priority lake and watershed issues to be addressed in the lake management plan.
 Monitoring tributaries and the lake was selected as a high priority by 84% of those responding, with long-term regional planning selected as a high priority by 74% and open space planning by 67%.
-The in-lake issues selected as highest priorities were: invasive species prevention/education (82%), nutrient levels being too high (81%), septic effluent (81%), and fishing (71%).
+The in-lake issues selected as highest priorities were: invasive species prevention/ education (82%), nutrient levels being too high (81%), septic effluent (81%), and fishing (71%).

 Stakeholders were asked to rank watershed issues of concern for five specific categories.
-Those issues noted as of "high priority" by 70% or more of the respondents were as follows:
+Those issues noted as of "high priority" by 70% or more of the respondents are shown in the accompanying table: